Sanjay3637/Smart-Moniter-AI/README.md

   ## What this project does

-  ProctoAI-MERN is an online examination platform with built-in client-side AI proctoring.
+  Smart-MoniterAI is an online examination platform with built-in client-side AI proctoring.
 It enables teachers to create and assign exams and students to take them within configured live windows while the app detects and logs potential cheating behaviors (face out-of-frame, multiple faces, device usage cues via vision models, etc.).

   ## Core features